-In the current year the Company has closed the Philips India Provident Fund Trust and settled all its net liability payable as on the closure date i.e. September 9, 2021.
-The Philips India PF trust has transferred all the contributions to EPFO.
+In the previous year, the Philips India Provident Fund Trust was closed and the company settled all its net liability payable as on the closure date i.e. 9 September 2021.
+As communicated to us, The Philips India PF trust has transferred all the contributions to EPFO.

-From the current year the company's policy has been changed from defined benefit plan to defined benefit contribution plan.
+From the previous year the company's policy has been changed from defined benefit plan to defined benefit contribution plan.